 Securities received versus payment are automatically designated as net additions (NA) because the receiver has not yet paid for these securities.
 Your CM is credited the collateral value (market value minus the applicable haircut) of all positions designated NA.
 Conversely, your CM is not affected by positions designated as minimum amount (MA).
+You can manage your collateral in the following ways:

 - Opening (start-of-day) securities positions as collateral: You can give DTC standing instructions to designate as collateral all securities in your account at the opening of each day.
 All start-of-day positions are then designated NA, and your CM is credited the collateral value of the start-of-day positions.
 Contact your Relationship Manager to change your standing instructions.